-This is a 1 1/2 hour lesson for Intermediate students on making small talk and choosing appropriate topics for casual conversation.
+This is a 1 1/2 hour lesson on making small talk.
+It asks students to think about the purpose of small talk and appropriate topics for casual conversation.
+Then they practice speaking briefly on various topics with a board game.

-Students will be able to identify appropriate and inappropriate topics for making small talk, and will be able to begin or continue a brief conversation on several appropriate topics.
+Students will be able to identify appropriate and inappropriate topics for making small talk.
+They will also be able to begin or continue a brief conversation on several appropriate topics.

 Assumptions (skills your students will need to benefit from this lesson):